 Cenote Maravilla: diving, apnea, and technical diving

 Heaven for photographers and free divers – By: Peio – No Limit Mexico, April 8th, 2020

 The opening of Cenote Maravilla for scuba diving and free diving

-Located in the famous “Ruta de Los Cenotes” (road of the cenotes), Cenote Maravilla is one of the newest opened spots for Scuba diving and free diving in the Riviera Maya.
+Located in the famous “Ruta de Los Cenotes” (road of the cenotes), Cenote Maravilla is one of the newest spots for Scuba diving and free diving in the Riviera Maya.

-After Vicente Fito’s exploration, a newly built road enables easy access for vehicles and a platform to enter the water.
+After Vicente Fito’s exploration, a newly built road enabled easy access for vehicles and a platform to enter the water.

-Quickly, the owner invited the whole diving community (guides and instructors) for a recon dive, and we started to add it to our excursion list.
+The owner quickly invited the whole diving community (guides and instructors) for a recon dive, and we started adding it to our excursion list.

 Description of the dive site

-The cenote is a sinkhole in the shape of a bell, where the entrance is a hole in the middle of the top.
-The thick sulfur cloud offers views that look from another planet.
+This sinkhole cenote has the shape of a bell where the entrance is a hole in the middle of the top.
+In the deeper part, the thick sulfur cloud offers views from another planet.

 Getting close to this cloud is necessary to observe the gorgeous living stalactites, the biothems often called “Hell’s bells.”

 Hell’s bells formations

 Those mysterious rock formations are alive and grow underwater thanks to extraordinary endemic bacteria.
-This type of speleothems, called “elephant feet,” has been found in only 4 cenotes, all in the Puerto Morelos area and are subject to ongoing scientific research.
+This type of speleothems, called “elephant feet,” has been found in only four cenotes in the Puerto Morelos area and is subject to ongoing scientific research.